jhudsl/tidyversecourse/docs/03-tidying.md

 As a reminder, we're ultimately interested in answering the following questions with these data:

-1. Is there a relationship between healthcare coverage and healthcare spending in the United States?
+1. Is there a relationship between health care coverage and health care spending in the United States?
 2. How does the spending distribution change across geographic regions in the United States?
-3. Does the relationship between healthcare coverage and healthcare spending in the United States change from 2013 to 2014?
+3. Does the relationship between health care coverage and health care spending in the United States change from 2013 to 2014?

 This means that we'll need all the data from the variables necessary to answer this question in our tidy dataset.

-#### Healthcare Coverage Data
+#### health care Coverage Data

-Let's remind ourselves before we get to wrangling what data we have when it comes to healthcare coverage.
+Let's remind ourselves before we get to wrangling what data we have when it comes to health care coverage.

 ```r